classicdevops/cld/README.md

 Here are a few of the many use cases with a brief description to visualize the application of the system.

 ## Centralized access system
+The basis of the project is a centralized system of SSH access based on PAM:

 <table style="max-width: 700px; margin: 30px auto">
   <tr style="border:none">
     <td width="60%" style="border:none">